platonic-realm/project-zero/README.md

 "Let's build a minimal Linux-based operating system." does this sentence excites you?
 If yes, you might already have tried projects like LFS (Linux from scratch) or might be busy compiling your custom Linux kernel for your embedded device.
 These projects were joyful, but I still lack the ultimate insight and I want to know more about the Linux kernel and its subsystems.
 Additionally, I am interested in having a minimal but functional computing environment, using only bash, busy box, tmux, and an editor.
 Project-Zero is my answer to myself.

 We start by disabling every available option in the Linux kernel (disabling all the subsystems) and then based on our requirements, will gradually enable them.
 Also, I provide more explanations or resources for each of the subsystems in use.
 For example, in the beginning, we start with only the kernel and bash, and we don't need any file-system or network support.
-The project consists of several stages.
-At any stage, we add some functionality that corresponds to a collection of user space software and kernel space tweaks.
+The project consists of several chapters.
+At any chapter, we add some functionality that corresponds to a collection of user space software and kernel space tweaks.

 -------
 <h3><a href="Chapter-0.md">Chapter 0: Development Environment</a></h3>

-To standardize our development environment, we create an Alpine-based docker(OCI) image.
-Stage 0 describes the procedure.
+To standardize our development environment, we create an Alpine-based [OCI](https://github.com/opencontainers/image-spec/blob/main/spec.md) image.
+Chapter 0 describes the procedure.
 Alternatively, you can pull the image from the docker hub.
 Also, we need qemu for virtualization.
 We compile our software using the docker container and then use qemu to run it.

 -------
 <h3><a href="Chapter-1.md">Chapter 1: Linux + Bash</a></h3>